pyk/cmake-tutorial/README.md

     % make build
     make: Nothing to be done for `build'.

-this is usefull when working on larger project, we only compile the object that changes.
+this is useful when working on larger project, we only compile the object that changes.